 There are three main kinds of substitute service open to those who have been unable to serve papers on the recipient, however none can be used without making an application to the judge and receiving their permission.

-- Thirty party serve – one substitute service is to serve the papers to a family member, neighbour, close friend or employer.
+- Third party serve – one substitute service is to serve the papers to a family member, neighbour, close friend or employer.
 The papers will still need to be handed over physically with proof of the delivery being obtained however the legal responsibility for making sure the intended recipient receives the papers will then lie with the person who is handed the papers.

 - Newspaper serve – if the instigator isn’t sure where the intended recipient lives, a judge might permit adverts to be placed in newspapers to notify the recipient about the paper service.
 A copy would need to be kept of the advert in order to prove it had been published.